Euler-Heisenberg waves propagating in a magnetic background: Introduction

 \section{Introduction}

 In the presence of intense electromagnetic fields quantum electrodynamics (QED) predicts that vacuum has properties of a material medium as a consequence of the electromagnetic field self-interactions.
-These effects become significant when the electromagnetic field strengths approach $E_{cr} \approx m_e^2 c^3/(e \hbar) \approx 10^{18}$ Volt/m or $B_{cr} \approx 10^{9}$ Tesla; $B_{\rm cr}$ represents the field at which the cyclotron energy equals $m_e c^2$, and defines the field scale at which the impact of the external field on quantum processes becomes significant.
+When the electromagnetic field strengths approach the critical fields $E_{cr} \approx m_e^2 c^3/(e \hbar) \approx 10^{18}$ Volt/m or $B_{cr} \approx 10^{9}$ Tesla the impact of the external field on quantum processes becomes significant.